MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/github-actions.md

 ---
-title: Trigger a pipeline run from a GitHub action
+title: Trigger an Azure Pipelines run from GitHub Actions
-description: Start a pipeline run from within a GitHub action ms.author: jukullam ms.custom: github-actions-azure ms.date: 01/25/2021
+description: Start an Azure DevOps pipeline run from within a GitHub action ms.author: jukullam ms.custom: github-actions-azure ms.date: 05/13/2021
 monikerRange: azure-devops
 author: juliakm
 ms.topic: quickstart
 ---

-# Quickstart: trigger a pipeline run from GitHub Actions
+# Quickstart: Trigger an Azure Pipelines run from GitHub Actions

-Get started using GitHub Actions and Azure Pipelines together.
+Get started using [GitHub Actions](https://docs.github.com/en/actions) and Azure Pipelines together.
+GitHub Actions helps you automate your software development workflows from within GitHub.
+You can deploy workflows in the same place where you store code and collaborate on pull requests and issues.

-If you have both Azure Pipelines and GitHub Actions workflows, you may want to trigger a pipeline run from within a GitHub action.
-You can do so with the [Azure Pipelines Action](https://github.com/marketplace/actions/azure-pipelines-action).
+If you have both Azure Pipelines and GitHub Actions workflows, you might want to trigger a pipeline run from within a GitHub action.
+For example, you might have a specific set of Azure DevOps pipeline tasks that you want to trigger from your GitHub Actions workflow.

+To accomplish this, you can trigger a pipeline run with the [Azure Pipelines Action](https://github.com/marketplace/actions/azure-pipelines-action).

 ## Prerequisites